sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 ## Repeated conditions

-We often need to compare a variable to more than one value.
-A naïve way to do it is by comparing the variable to each value in a separate clause:
+We often need to compare a variable to multiple values.
+A naïve way to do this is by comparing the variable to each value in a separate clause:

 ```js
 const isSmall = size =>